servalproject/serval-dna/doc/REST-API-Rhizome.md

    *  the *payload* parameter must not be supplied if the `filesize` field in the *manifest* parameter is zero.

+The response body is always a [Rhizome JSON result](#rhizome-json-result) object, and the [bundle headers](#rhizome-http-response-bundle-headers) give information about the manifest.

 The insertion logic proceeds in the following steps:

 1. If a *bundle-id* parameter was supplied and the given bundle exists in the